pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 Installation from Source
 ------------------------

-Apptainer Community Edition can be installed from source directly, or by building an RPM package from the source.
+Apptainer can be installed from source directly, or by building an RPM package from the source.
 Various Linux distributions also package Apptainer, but their packages may not be up-to-date with the upstream version on GitHub.